App Store Commissions: An ASC 606 Accounting Guide

 Steps:

-2. Use VLOOKUP with the Order Number to determine which order the refund relates to and the correct revenue and deferred revenue accounts to offset.
+2. You will need to VLOOKUP using the Order Number to determine which order the refund relates to and the correct revenue and deferred revenue accounts to offset.

-3. Utilize the Taxes Collected field to drive the Sales Tax Accrual Reversal entries.
+3. You can utilize the Taxes Collected field to drive the Sales Tax Accrual Reversal entries.

-Note: This is a monthly report, available 4-5 days after the end of the month.
+Note: This is a monthly report and only available 4-5 days after the end of the month.

 Journal Entries: